 Appropriate work clothing must be worn to compete.
 All clothing must be neat and clean and free of rips and tears.
 Casual wear such as shorts will not be permitted.
 Close Toed Shoes must be worn.
-No visible school name or logo on any clothing worn during the competition.

 SAFETY

 The health, safety, and welfare of all individuals involved with Skills Canada Alberta are of vital importance.
 Safety is a condition of participation with Skills Canada Alberta and shall not be sacrificed for the sake of expediency.
 At the discretion of the judges and technical committees, any competitor can be denied the right to participate should they not have the required proper safety equipment and/or act in an unsafe manner that can cause harm to themselves or others.